tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/1/LP-02-Ins_Intro_to_Algorithmic_Trading.md

 * Why is algorithmic trading so prevalent today?

-  **Answer:** Advances in network technology and computing power along with authorization to use electronic exchanges have made it possible for anyone to write code and automate their trading strategy.
-The result is that algorithmic trading can be orders of magnitude faster than traditional trading.
+  **Answer:** Advances in network technology and computing power, along with access to financial trading APIs, have made it possible for anyone to write code and automate their trading strategies.
+The result is that algorithmic trading can be orders of magnitude faster and more efficient than humans performing traditional trading.

 * Why use algorithmic trading?